May 17th, 2020 by admin

 With schools and office buildings closing for COVID-19, employees might need to work from home on very short notice and for an indeterminate period of time.
 Here’s how you can make the transition seamlessly.

-They say you never get more on your plate then you can handle, and for many businesses today that statement rings true.
+They say you never get more on your plate than you can handle, and for many businesses today that statement rings true.
 The many changes in IT infrastructure in the last five years have paved the way for work-from-home office setups.
 Everything from cloud applications to home Internet speeds makes the transition to work-from-home office setups easy – and nearly identical to a professional office environment.

 That said there are a few things you need to consider, and a few things your office might need help with in order to make a full transition quickly.